 Long Trail: Day 5 (Refreshed and Reinvigorated)

-After a fantastic night of sleep and a great cold pizza breakfast, I received a ride back to the trail at 7:30am.
-The weather was beautiful, my body was rested and I was ready to get back to it.
+After a fantastic night of sleep and a great cold pizza breakfast, I received a ride back to the trail at 7:30.
+The weather was beautiful, my body was rested, and I was ready to get back to it.

-Once I hit the trail I was booking it.
+Once I hit the trail, I was booking it.
 I made it up the first big climb to the peak of Bromley Mountain in about an hour.
-After enjoying a great view and shirt rest it was time to continue on.
+After enjoying a great view and short rest, it was time to continue on.

 I was cruising all day.
 The combination of weather and rest had my morale at the highest it had been since I started my journey.

-Once I made it to the Peru Peak shelter I stopped for a nice lunch.
-Unfortunately shortly after the Shelter there was Griffith Lake, which had a great spot right next to the water which was gorgeous.
+Once I made it to the Peru Peak shelter, I stopped for a pleasant lunch.
+Unfortunately, shortly after the shelter, there was Griffith Lake, which had a great spot right next to the water, which was gorgeous.
 I always pick the wrong lunch spot.

 A big storm was supposed to come in during the night, so I continued at a brisk pace until I reached Big Branch Shelter.
 Named for the river that was right next to it, it was a great place to camp for the night.
 A weekend hiker had gotten a fire going, and the river was a perfect place to soak my feet in the cold water.